 Continuing Education at Home

-During the period of school closure starting on 4 January 2021, Banstead Prep School children are continuing their education at home.
-The children have a weekly timetable, similar to their usual schedule (available to download below).
-Lessons are a combination of live teaching and pre-recorded lessons, using Microsoft Teams, and teachers are available real-time online to help with the tasks set and provide feedback.
+During the period of school closure from 4 January – 8 March 2021, Banstead Prep School children continued their education at home.
+The children had a weekly timetable, similar to their usual schedule (available to download below).
+Lessons were a combination of live teaching and pre-recorded lessons, using Microsoft Teams, and teachers were available real-time online to help with the tasks set and provide feedback.

-To stay connected to our school community, follow us on Twitter @BansteadPrep, @BPS_Headteacher, @BPS_Wellbeing and @_BPS_Sport, on Instagram/bansteadprep , on Facebook.com/BansteadPrep and YouTube.com/bansteadprep
+To stay connected to our school community, parents followed us on Twitter @BansteadPrep, @BPS_Headteacher, @BPS_Wellbeing and @_BPS_Sport, on Instagram/bansteadprep , on Facebook.com/BansteadPrep and YouTube.com/bansteadprep

 We are providing a combination of live lessons via Microsoft Teams and setting work via SeeSaw including pre-recorded PowerPoint presentations with voice over instructions, video and interactive apps.
 Feedback from teachers includes voice recordings and annotated work.
 Wherever possible instructions and feedback are provided via voice-over or video so the children can hear and see their teachers.